microimpuls/admin-tools/smarty_stress_test/results/README.md

 ![Grafana](/smarty_stress_test/results/100k_grafana_part3.png)
 ![Grafana](/smarty_stress_test/results/100k_grafana_part4.png)

-CPU usage on the Smarty server during cache initialization (maximum load at cold start) is about 90%, after initialization is about 40% and during continuous working with usual subscribers activity is about 20%.
+CPU usage on the Smarty server during cache initialization (maximum load at cold start or in emergency situations) is about 90%, after initialization is about 40% and during continuous working with usual activity is about 20%.